 You can use markers exactly like you would in a paper calendar or your daily planner.
 You can highlight any date you need, add an arrow or underline any data.

 Tip #2: Add sticky notes for eye-catching memos

 Unlike markers, elegant post-its will allow you to make short notes on the calendar itself.
 By using these creative shapes you can freshen up the slide, but it will still look professional.

 Tip #3: Add icons to show project status

 Nothing speaks better than symbols.
-Look at the example: tick shows that projects 1 and 3 are approved to start, the cross on the project 2 illustrates unreadiness, the question mark on project 4 tells us there’s still a discussion around and an exclamation mark show promising project 5.
+Look at the example: tick shows that projects 1 and 3 are approved to start, the cross on project 2 illustrates unreadiness, the question mark on project 4 tells us there’s still a discussion around and an exclamation mark show promising project 5.
 In the calendar table graphics collection, you’ll find more icons you may use, like pins and flags, deadline signs, calendar icons, duration arrows, hand-drawn accomplishment signs.

 Check our tips for creating great calendars in this SlideShare:

 We hope we inspired you for designing nice PPT slides.
 Remember that you don’t have to be a designer to create attractive graphics.
-If you want to save time and need such presentation for yesterday, download calendar table graphics here:
+If you want to save time and need such a presentation for yesterday, download calendar table graphics here: